For some, whether an apartment community is animal-friendly, is a deciding factor.

 For others, finding out that that an apartment is pet-friendly is the “excuse” they need to purchase a pet, in this instance, a dog.

 Dogs are wonderful editions to a home.
 They bring many families joy.
 However, before going out and purchasing a puppy, there are some factors to first consider.
 For instance, when you adopt a dog, it’s a long-term responsibility.
 A responsibility that starts long before you bring him/her home to your apartment.

-Like the phrase, baby proofing, you’ll need to doggy proof your apartment.
+Like the phrase, "baby proofing" you’ll need to doggy proof your apartment.
 You do this to make sure that the environment is safe for your new canine companion.
 After all, it’ll be a new environment for them, they’ll want to explore, and you’ll want to make sure it’s safe for them to do so.

 To help your dog stay safe, child-proof locks on cabinets that contain poisonous chemicals, cleaners, or anything else you don’t want them to get into.

-Dogs can be pretty clever when it comes to getting into things that they shouldn’t.
+Although there are products made especially for dogs, they can be pretty clever when it comes to getting into things that they shouldn’t.